vinkrish/interview-reference/docs/reactJS.md

     It is good to prefer PureComponent over Component whenever we never mutate our objects.

-6. **What is Redux Thunk used for?**

-    Redux thunk is middleware that allows us to write action creators that return a function instead of an action.
-The thunk can then be used to delay the dispatch of an action if a certain condition is met.
-This allows us to handle the asyncronous dispatching of actions.
-The inner function receives the store methods dispatch and getState as parameters.

 7. **What is a higher order component?**

     A higher-order component (HOC) is an advanced technique in React for reusing component logic.
 HOCs are not part of the React API.
 They are a pattern that emerges from React’s compositional nature.